326 Evans Bay Parade, Hataitai, Wellington

 The yoghurt seemed rather like the cheap sort you get in supermarkets: sweetened and highly emulsified.
 Readers of these reviews will know I would have preferred less or no honey from a health point of view, and less banana for that matter too.
 But I can see the issue from a café operator’s perspective: if you have gone and peeled a banana for a dish you might as well throw the whole thing in since it won’t keep.

-My Americano coffee was good (no filter available), and there were plenty of newspapers to read.
+My Americano coffee (no filter available) was good, and there were plenty of newspapers to read.
 Jazz music played softly in the background and there was little ambient noise, even with the concrete floor.
-Mind you, during my stay from about 8.15 on a Saturday to just after 9am there were at most seven others dining.
+Mind you, during my stay from about 8.15 on a Saturday to just after 9am there were at most seven others dining (but it was during the quiet period just after New Year).

-I visited a week or so after New Years Day, so perhaps when more people are back from their summer holiday it gets busier.
 Being on the Sunday drive route, I suspect the café does well at lunch time and on weekend afternoons.
 It has a relatively late closing time of 5pm but the Google visitation statistics don’t show an especially high attendance towards the end of the day.
 Interesting that Tuesday and Wednesdays around the middle of the day have a healthy patronage.
-Ladies who lunch?
+When I later I visited for the tea mid-morning in March and I’d say the patrons were mostly either ladies who lunch or retirees.

-I enjoyed my stay at Greta Point.
+I enjoyed my visit to Greta Point.
 Everything felt nicely low key: the music, unobtrusive service, lack of noise.
 The excellent presentation of the muesli and ready availability of newspapers helped make my experience a pleasant one.
 As for the food itself, I would like less honey and dried fruit; and more nuts, more slices in the banana, and a more natural yoghurt.

 Reviewed January 2021.